 Now get aimed at a fairly bright star and switch to high power.
 Focus the star, then turn the focus knob just a little one way, then the other way.
 The out-of-focus images that you see when you turn the knob one way, then the other, should be nearly alike.
 This is a strict test; rare is the telescope that passes it perfectly.
 But if the either-side-of-focus images are quite obviously different from each other, the optics are poor and the views will never be as sharp as they should be.
 (Eyeglass wearers with astigmatism should keep their glasses on for these tests.)

-Finally, examine the Moon: it should look crisp, not hazy, and it shouldn't produce distracting ghost images (the result of inadequate coatings somewhere in the optics).
+The final point of this telescope buying guide is to examine the Moon: it should look crisp, not hazy, and it shouldn't produce distracting ghost images (the result of inadequate coatings somewhere in the optics).